 In fact if you frequently experience such low periods you must seek help as it might be a serious mental health issue like chronic stress and fatigue or persistent depressive disorder.

-There are people who need just a bout of inspiration to get out a slump period in life.
-So be kind and patience towards yourself.
+There are people who need a bout of inspiration to get over a life slump.

 People who are creatively inclined often experience a block in their creative ideas and imagination this is due to the fact that their mind is overworked and they just need that spark of inspiration to get started again.

 Final Thoughts on Overcoming a Life Slump

 The real challenge in getting out of a life slump is actually getting started and making an effort to do something constructive.
 When you take that little step make sure you congratulate yourself for taking that first step towards better mental health.